rmhofer/hado-sim/README.md

 We can either run a full, multi-stage simulation, or specify prior and/or design and only run a single HADO step.
 To exectute these commands, no installation is necessary, just download and copy the repository to a local folder.

-The code enables us to do both of these things by executing the python script in the main folder, run_ado.py, in some of the following ways:
+The code enables us to do both of these things by executing the python script in the main folder, run_ado.py, e.g., in the following ways:

 ```
 python run_ado.py --config=config.txt --full --seed=123